Knowledge Center / FACT SHEETS

 READ Foundation Investment Management Practices: Thoughts on Alpha and Access for the Field, ABFE's paper that outlines the barriers to diversity among endowment managers and provides appropriate, proven recommendations for greater inclusion of top-performing, minority managers.

-On the 40th anniversary of the signing of its articles of incorporation, the Association of Black Foundation Executives (ABFE) announced the launch of Leverage the Trust; a campaign to support Black foundation trustees in their efforts to promote effective and responsive philanthropy in Black communities.
+On the 40th anniversary of the signing of its articles of incorporation, ABFE (pronounced ab-fee) announced the launch of Leverage the Trust; a campaign to support Black foundation trustees in their efforts to promote effective and responsive philanthropy in Black communities.
 By 2015, the multi-year Campaign aims to engage 100 current and future Black foundation trustees in regions across the country in a robust set of activities and opportunities designed to maximize the strengths and assets of Black trustees.
 Click here to read the announcement.

 DONATE NOW to support ABFE and our mission to promote effective and responsive philanthropy in Black communities.